noraatfedora/Minerva-docs/admin-instructions.md

 - **Each delivery is equivalent to driving ___ meters:** Because it takes a few minutes to physically step out of the car, locate  a house, etc., increase this number the longer it takes your volunteers.
 - **Global Span Cost:** Increasing the Global Span Cost creates shorter routes.
 It also creates more routes.
 If you increase the Global Span Cost and it's taking a lot of time to calculate, increase the maximum number of routes.
 - **Solution limit:** When routes are calculated, the algorithm generates a number of solutions and picks the best one.
 You can change the maximum number of solutions it generates to speed it up.
 Usually, you should use this by setting it to "1" if you want to generate bad routes really quickly (to check if it's solvable).
+- **One city per route:** Check this box if you want each route to focus on a single city.
+If a city only has a couple people on it, it'll group that city with the city with the most people.
 - Note that all length calculations are done with Euclidian distance.
 It takes each address, gets the longitutde and lagnitude coordinates, and measures the distance between those two coordinates.
 It does not factor in the different speeds on roads or highways, or the angles of any roads.
 Keep this in mind when looking at route lengths.
+Estimating the actual distances can be done by just replacing "KM" with "miles", e.g. if it says 10KM it'll be *about* a 10 mile drive.
+Or you can just click the Google maps link.

 # Driver management
 ![](https://i.imgur.com/FfJsmK3.png)

-- Volunteers can create new accounts at https://minervagroceries.org/volunteerregister .
+- Drivers can create new accounts at https://minervagroceries.org/volunteerregister .
+You might not be using this feature, if you just export all your routes and give printouts to drivers.
 - When they have created an account, you can approve them by going to your "volunteer settings" page and selecting them from the dropdown list.
 - When a volunteer is approved, they can login and view their dashboard.